MicrosoftDocs/sql-docs/docs/relational-databases/integrated-acceleration/use-integrated-acceleration-and-offloading.md

 [!INCLUDE [sssql22-md](../../includes/sssql22-md.md)] introduces an `ALGORITHM` extension for backup compression for [BACKUP (Transact-SQL)](../../t-sql/statements/backup-transact-sql.md#compression).

 The T-SQL BACKUP command WITH COMPRESSION has been extended to allow for a specified backup compression algorithm.
-When using Intel&reg; QAT for backup compression acceleration, the algorithm QAT_DEFLATE initiates an Intel&reg; QAT compressed backup if the drivers are available and the SQL Server configuration has been completed successfully as illustrated in the previously documented steps.
+For backup compression acceleration, Intel&reg; QAT uses an algorithm called QAT_DEFLATE.
+If the drivers are available and the SQL Server configuration has been completed successfully as illustrated in the previously documented steps, WITH COMPRESSION initiates an Intel&reg; QAT compressed backup.

 > [!NOTE]
 > The standard compression algorithm is MS_XPRESS and is default compression option.